'Several victims' in Czech hospital shooting | DW | 10.12.2019

 The Czech interior minister has said there are several victims in a shooting at a hospital in the eastern Czech city of Ostrava.

-Six people were killed and two others were seriously injured in a shooting at Ostrava City Hospital in the north-east of the Czech Republic, according to the Czech health ministry.
+Six people were killed and two others were seriously injured in a shooting at Ostrava City Hospital in the north-east of the Czech Republic.

 The attack occurred happened around 7 a.m.
 (0600 GMT) Tuesday morning.
 Police evacuated the hospital and were looking for a male suspect.
 Czech TV reported that he was about 180 centimetres (5.9 feet) tall.